Lightfilm Light Up Car Decal Net Worth Shark Tank Update 2025

 Lightfilm Light Up Car Decal Shark Tank Pitch

 Lightfilm was the invention of George Podd and Rolf Schwartz.
-Geoge explained that he got the idea when one day he was taking his son to play hockey.
-At that time he observed something fascinating.
-The logo of the hockey team was on the car and then at the same time, he saw a child sitting in the car and watching cartoons which he could see on the screen.
+George explained that he got the idea when one day he was taking his son to play hockey.
+At that time, he observed something fascinating.
+The logo of the hockey team was on the car, and at the same time, he saw a child sitting in the car and watching cartoons, which he could see on the screen.
 It made him curious about what if we combined these two concepts.
 What if stickers and logos could display animations similar to the cartoons on that screen?

 Stickers and logos would become far more lively and interesting as a result.
 George Podd and Rolf Schwart also saw an absence in the market for creative and entertaining automotive accessories.
 So they decided to make unique items that would enable customers to be aesthetically pleasing and easily customize their cars.